rubocop/ruby-style-guide/README.md

 # Abstract

+    ... nearly everybody is convinced that every style but their own is ugly and unreadable.
+Leave out the "but their own" and they're probably right...
+    --Jerry Coffin (on indentation)

 This document was created when I, as the Technical Lead of the company in which I work for, was asked by the CTO to create some internal documents describing good style and best practices for Ruby programming.
 I started off